Aliases for ADARB1 Gene

 - DsRNA Adenosine Deaminase DRADA2 3

 This gene encodes the enzyme responsible for pre-mRNA editing of the glutamate receptor subunit B by site-specific deamination of adenosines.
 Studies in rat found that this enzyme acted on its own pre-mRNA molecules to convert an AA dinucleotide to an AI dinucleotide which resulted in a new splice site.
 Alternative splicing of this gene results in several transcript variants, some of which have been characterized by the presence or absence of an ALU cassette insert and a short or long C-terminal region. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ADARB1 Gene

 ADARB1 (Adenosine Deaminase RNA Specific B1) is a Protein Coding gene.
-Diseases associated with ADARB1 include Dyschromatosis Symmetrica Hereditaria and Alk-Negative Anaplastic Large Cell Lymphoma.
-Among its related pathways are ATP/ITP metabolism and Formation of the Editosome.
+Diseases associated with ADARB1 include Neurodevelopmental Disorder With Hypotonia, Microcephaly, And Seizures and Dyschromatosis Symmetrica Hereditaria.
+Among its related pathways are ATP/ITP metabolism and C6 deamination of adenosine.
 Gene Ontology (GO) annotations related to this gene include mRNA binding.
 An important paralog of this gene is ADARB2.